NiloGregginz33/QMGRExperiments/README.md

 #Expect legal action id misusing material in a way described by the license (aka.
 LICENSE, License) or the README or its previous versions

 # If you cannot pay the amount listed in the IP penalties in the license, maximum damages will be sought after in relationship to your assets and any punitive damages

-# matrix_ctc_000_v7 (aka Matrix_ctc_000_v7)  treats Deutsch-style CTC computation as an operational fixed-point workflow: a submitted problem is normalized into a canonical problem specification, associated with a declared fixed-point regime, mapped to a loop subsystem, update/channel, self-consistency condition, observable/readout, and validation envelope, then executed or analyzed through backend-equivalent gate/circuit realizations that preserve the same DCTC invariants.
-Supported fixed-point regimes may include planning/Bellman-style updates, game/equilibrium updates, message-passing inference, spectral/eigenvector iteration, contraction-style iteration, and compiler/interpreter stabilization, depending on the submitted workload and public API contract.
-Public outputs expose routing explanation, validation evidence, timing metadata, and nonclaim limitations, while private solver mechanics, route thresholds, internal mappings, and backend implementation details remain confidential.
-This is an operational computing architecture, not a claim that empirical runs prove P=NP, PSPACE=P, or physical time travel.

 # Generic non-causal problem-solving is prior art: it reduces to known Deutsch fixed-point or postselected circuit semantics plus measurement and classical decoding.
 Engineered DCTC implementations, physical bridge realizations, and functionally equivalent fixed-point solver stacks are separate technical embodiments.